ahrampy/CampList/README.md

 ## Features

-Responsive campsite filtering
+Responsive campsite filtering: to allow users to see what site features may be available at sites they are considering, or can't go without.

 ![filter](frontend/public/campListFilter.gif)

-Review campsites and vote on comments
+Review campsites and vote on comments: to give users the option of adding their personal experience at a site, and to vote on how useful or truthful they consider other reviews.

 ![comment](frontend/public/campListComment.gif)

-Share exact locations of nearby site features
+Share exact locations of nearby site features: people often want to do more outdoors than camp!
+Once you're out there, it is often the highlight of the trip find a good hike, or to find a new fishing spot.

 ![site](frontend/public/campListCreate.gif)